 During the study preparation EgyptERA provided us with data from some DISCOs.
 Both data – KfW data and DISCOs data- were compared and acceptable discrepancies were found.
-The team decided to use the data provided from KfW for assessment
+The team decided to use the data provided from KfW for the market assessment

 The approach to use that data is as following: